 All SBIR and STTR funding agreements are made with the Small Business regardless of the proportion of the work or funding of each of the performers (small business, research institution, subcontractor, etc.) under the grant.
 As the primary grantee, the small business has the overall responsibility of the project, including financial management and the direction and control of the performance.
-For STTR projects, even if the principal investigator is from the research institution, the small business must provide overall direction and supervision of the project while the principal investigator will manage the research portion of the project.
+For STTR projects, even if the PI is from the research institution, the small business must provide overall direction and supervision of the project while the PI will manage the research portion of the project.

-It is recommended that all agreements between the small business and any subcontractor (including the research institution collaborating in a STTR project) reflect the controlling management position of the small business during the performance of the Phase I and/or f.
-Restrictions on Subcontracting and Consultants
+It is recommended that all agreements between the small business and any subcontractor (including the research institution collaborating in a STTR project) reflect the controlling management position of the small business during the performance of the Phase I and/or Phase II.

-Phase II.
 This includes, but is not limited to, any business plan concerning agreements and responsibilities between the parties or for the commercialization of the resulting technology.